raspberrypilearning/pixel-art-reveal/en/quiz1/question_2.md

   --- feedback ---

   Correct.
-These are all ways that the 'Scene' view could be different from the 'Game' view.
+These are all ways that the 'Scene view' could be different from the 'Game view'.

   --- /feedback ---